 Q: How many times can I take the quiz?

-A: You have unlimited attempts to take the quiz.
+A: You have three attempts to take the quiz.

 Q: How long do I have to take the quiz?